Shape-morphing architected sheets with non-periodic cut patterns

-Having analyzed a family of \emph{periodic} cut patterns parameterized by the design variables $w_x$ and $w_y$, we now investigate \emph{non-uniform} designs, obtained by specifying arbitrary values of $w_x$ and $w_y$ in every cell of a rectangular grid; the cell size $l_x \times l_y$ is uniform throughout the sheet.
+Having analyzed a family of \emph{periodic} cut patterns, we now investigate \emph{non-uniform} designs, obtained by specifying values of $w_x$ and $w_y$ in every cell of a rectangular grid; the cell size $l_x \times l_y$ is uniform throughout the sheet.
 Upon deformation, we expect that every unit cell of these non-periodic sheets will try to follow the mechanism corresponding to the local values of $w_x$ and $w_y$, as described by Equation~(\ref{eq:kinematicModel}).
-However, mechanisms corresponding to neighboring cells are not geometrically compatible in general (see SI Section~\ref{sec:kin}).
+However, mechanisms corresponding to neighboring cells are not geometrically compatible in general (see SI).
 Thus, we investigate how this incompatibility is resolved at the global level by buckling.
-As a first example, we consider a cut geometry where $w_x$ is constant while $w_y$ varies sinusoidally in the $y$-direction, see Figure~\ref{fig:nonperiodic}(a1), using a $1.55\,\mathrm{mm}$-thick natural rubber sheet with $N_x = 36$, $N_y = 18$, $l_x = 6\,\mathrm{mm}$, $l_y = 2\,l_x$.
+As a first example, we consider a cut geometry where $w_x$ is constant while $w_y$ varies sinusoidally in the $y$-direction, see Fig.~\ref{fig:graded}(a),

-This choice of maps for $w_x$ and $w_y$ ensures that the top and bottom parts of the sheet are virtually undeformable, see the inset in Fig.~\ref{fig:nonperiodic}(a1), while the center is highly stretchable.
-When the sheet is stretched by point-like forces, as in Figure~\ref{fig:nonperiodic}(a2), the strong geometric incompatibility between the center and the edges produces a global buckling mode spanning the central region.
+using a $1.55\,\mathrm{mm}$-thick natural rubber sheet with $N_x = 36$, $N_y = 18$, $l_x = 6\,\mathrm{mm}$, $l_y = 2\,l_x$.
+This choice of maps for $w_x$ and $w_y$ ensures that the top and bottom parts of the sheet are virtually undeformable, see the inset in Fig.~\ref{fig:graded}(a), while the center is highly stretchable.
+When the sheet is stretched by point-like forces, as in Fig.~\ref{fig:graded}(b), the strong geometric incompatibility between the center and the edges produces a global buckling mode spanning the central region and featuring nonzero Gaussian curvature.
 Note that this buckling instability takes place in tension, unlike in the classical Euler buckling.
-For a given cut pattern, the dependence of the buckled configuration on the sheet's thickness $t$ is similar to what can be expected from the classical theory of plates without cut-outs, see Section~\ref{sec:gpar} for details.
-As $t$ increases, the onset of buckling occurs at larger critical stretches, consistent with the fact that the effective bending modulus is larger.
-An increased thickness also yields larger deflections and makes the buckling pattern spread further away from the the line of application of the force.
+Increasing the sheet's thickness $t$, we increase its effective bending modulus and the onset of buckling occurs at larger stretches, as shown in Fig.~\ref{fig:graded}(c).
+An increased thickness also yields larger deflections and makes the buckled pattern wider, as shown in Fig.~\ref{fig:graded}(d), where we report the lateral extent of the dome versus $\lambda_x$.
+These results, further discussed in the SI, illustrate that $t$ and $\lambda_x$ offer some control over the buckled shape and curvature.
+It is worth pointing out that to obtain buckled patterns as in Fig.~\ref{fig:graded} it is sufficient to have a variation of stretchability along a single axis (with or without auxeticity), {and to apply localized boundary loads along the direction of maximum stretch}.